cloudquery/cloudquery/website/pages/blog/announcing-cloudquery-snowflake-destination.md

 ## Introduction

-Cloud Infrastructure data exploded over the last decade which created the need to store those in data-warehouses and datalakes for analysis and reporting enabled by cheap storage.
-Today I'm excited to announce the release of our new [Snowflake destination plugin](../docs/recipes/destinations/snowflake), which enables you to take advantage of [CloudQuery open source](https://github.com/cloudquery/cloudquery) high-performance data-integration platform and sync all supported CloudQuery [source plugins](../docs/plugins/sources) to a [Snowflake](https://www.snowflake.com/) database.
+Cloud infrastructure data exploded over the last decade.
+Teams using CloudQuery open source now collect data on more than 50 million (!) of their organization's cloud resources on a daily basis.
+This explosion has created the need to store this data in data warehouses and data lakes for better scaleability, analysis and reporting.
+Today I'm excited to announce the release of our new [Snowflake destination plugin](../docs/recipes/destinations/snowflake), which enables you to achieve this by syncing all supported CloudQuery [source plugins](../docs/plugins/sources) directly to a [Snowflake](https://www.snowflake.com/) database.

 ## Use Cases